 Vul.
 Pekarska, 57 – former Resurrectionist Congregation monastery with a seminarium building

 The Resurrectionist monastery building with the former seminary building was built in 1886-1896 under a project designed by architect Albin Zagórski on the basis of previous buildings which belonged to the Franciscan monks.
-Today the buildings are owned by the UOC (MP).
+In 2014, the buildings were owned by the UOC (MP).

 A plot, which previously belonged to the Franciscan sisters of the Most Holy Sacrament, was purchased for the Congregation of the Resurrectionist Fathers in October of 1880, due to priest Walerian Kalinka’s efforts.
 There were some buildings there which were used for the needs of the monastery from 1874.
 They were located in the depth of the area, only one wing standing where the western part of the Resurrectionist monastery would be eventually erected.
 The development of the monastery (including the demolition of most previous structures) started only after the construction of the "Ruthenian boarding school" and after the death of father Walerian Kalinka (1886), whose purpose of life was familiarizing Ukrainian (Ruthenian) boys with the Western Christianity.
 The plan of the monastery construction was elaborated by Albin Zagórski in 1886.
 One floor was added to the old monastery building in 1888.
 By 1896 there was already a monastery building in its present form.
 The building of the seminary (opened in 1890) stood separately at that time, attached to the northern part of the church building.